benzarm/compnetGame/README.txt

 3)  Do the same thing for the second player!

 4)  You are ready to FIGHT!
 Follow the instructions displayed on the client and be sure not to enter any commands unless prompted.
 This could screw things up a bit.

-Gameplay is as follows:
+GAMEPLAY is as follows:
 1)  Both players will first enter their names, one after the other.

 2)  Then, each will pick a class.
 There are three classes, each with a slight